 In addition the trauma fellow meets each morning at 5:45 am to discuss and triage the trauma from the previous evenings call team.
 Present at this meeting are the on call senior from the previous night, the orthopedic trauma attending who is staffing the trauma room that day, the fellow, research staff and our orthopedic trauma nurse coordinator.
 At this conference decision making regarding prioritization of cases for the day and indications will be emphasized.

 There is also a didactic lecture series for the orthopedic house staff.
-Topics cover the essentials of orthopedic trauma.
+Topics cover core curriculum topics specific to orthopedic trauma.
 The fellow will be expected to attend these conference times and to present 2-3 topics per year to the residents.
 Lastly there is a weekly fellow specific lecture given by an attending.
 This takes place on Friday mornings prior to orthopedic trauma clinic.
 This lecture is geared directly to the trauma fellow and involves higher level and more complex topics with emphasis on complex decision making.
+Research – Fellowship:

 The trauma fellow will be encouraged to develop and pursue independent projects and/or may participate in other on-going research.
-Support includes time, space, computer/statistical aid, equipment, supplies, trained orthopaedic technicians to facilitate projects, with the support of Drs Beth and Tom Smith and the faculty.
+Support includes time, space, computer/statistical aid, equipment, supplies, trained orthopaedic technicians to facilitate projects, with the support of two full time PhD’s and two full-time research assistants dedicated primarily to orthopaedic trauma.
 Fellows may be expected to engage actively in, 1) anatomic dissections, 2) clinical research or basic science research.
 The fellowship will require one completed manuscript ready for submission prior to graduation.
+Journal Club: